shawnhuyiwen/pulse/docs/Markdown/MainPage.md

 ## Planned Software Improvements

-- Pulse asset in the Unity Asset Store
 - Pediatric physiology prototype
 - %Respiratory fatigue and chronic condition exacerbation
 - Surface area and efficiency parameters for the gas diffusion model